reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 Before you plot this result, I want you to plot a genomescope plot for another file FIRST!!

-In the data folder for the species you have chosen, you are going to find two files called:
+Inside the 'assembly' folder for your species, you are going to find two files called:

 ```console
 <species>.total.fasta